 11. CASHBACK SITES

-Buying online via cashback sites is like getting paid to buy things you were going to buy anyway.
-The cashback site gives you a share of what they make from linking you to the shopping site and this way you get your purchases for less.
+Buying online via cashback sites is like getting paid to buy things you were going to purchase anyway.
+The cashback site gives you a share of what they make from linking you to the shopping site.
+This way you get your purchases for less.
 For more information read our article on cashback shopping.

 12. SAVE MONEY ON YOUR WEDDING

-You don’t have to spend a small fortune to make your big day special.
+You don’t have to spend a fortune to make your big day special.
 In fact, making your own invitations, decorations and table plan add a real personal touch and help make your wedding unique.
-Here are some other tips on organising a wedding on a budget.
+Pinterest is full of creative ideas for handmade things you might need for your wedding.

 13. GIVE TO CHARITY FOR M&S GIFT VOUCHERS